28th February 2020 | Words by Jack Hart @ WildBounds HQ

-At the time of writing, it is 106 years to the day that Roald Amundsen conquered the South Pole - not quite exactly, in truthfulness, as he allegedly entered the history books at precisely 3pm.
-At that time, Captain Robert Falcon Scott was trudging across the Antarctic, a full 34 days away from the Pole and unaware of Amundsen’s victory.
-It was his loss in this unofficial but very real race - culminating in the death of Scott and his crew - that has defined Scott’s reputation for most of the past 100 years; he has been heralded as the archetype plucky British amateur, the have-a-go hero who was tragically unprepared for the brutal reality of life at the end of the world.
+It is Captain Robert Falcon Scott's loss in the unofficial but very real 'Race to the South Pole' – culminating in the tragic death of Scott and his crew in 1912 – that has defined his reputation for most of the past 100 years.
+He has been heralded as the archetype of the plucky British amateur, the have-a-go hero who was tragically unprepared for the brutal reality of life at the end of the world.

 Recent articles have to come to light, however, that throw doubt on this version of history.
 Instead, Scott is presented as a professional explorer – a meticulous planner and superb military man – whose fate was decided by a series of unforeseeable events.
 Ensnared in a web of deception, inefficiency and sheer awful luck, the British captain and contemporary hero still achieved an extraordinary amount before succumbing to the Antarctic winter.
 His adventures are as captivating today as they were in 1918; more so, even, when you consider the comparative luxuries that modern polar explorers are equipped with.
 Captain Scott was a true pioneer of polar exploration.